Kterpis/Putnam_Lab_Notebook/_posts/2022-03-02-20220302-mtORF-PCR-and-etOH-precipitation-of-POC-samples.md

 3. Transfer entire volume to a new labeled 1.5ml tube
 4. Place tubes in -80 freezer for about 30 minutes
 5. Spin for 30 minutes at 12,000rpm.
 Make sure all the tubes are facing the same way.
 The DNA will pellet on the back wall
 6. Pipette off the liquid without disturbing the pellet.
-It will most likely be invisable.
+It will most likely be invisible.
 7. Add 200ul of ice cold 70% Ethanol
 8. Spin for 5 minutes at 12,000rmp.
 This is to wash the pellet.
 Again make sure each tube is facing the same direction
 9. Pipette off the ethanol without disturbing the pellet